ConnorSweeneyDev/.config/readme.md

 - AutoHotkey &rightarrow; Run `winget install AutoHotkey.AutoHotkey`.

 # Terminal Setup:
+- Paste the `C:\Users\[USERNAME]\.config\pwsh` folder to that location, then run `notepad $PROFILE` and paste this line into the file that is opened: `. $Env:USERPROFILE"\.config\pwsh\profile.ps1"`.
-- Paste the `C:\Users\[USERNAME]\Documents\PowerShell` folder to that location, edit `Microsoft.PowerShell_profile.ps1` and remove the `attend` and `music` functions, as they are specific to me.
-Other than those two functions, skim the rest of the file and remove anything you know you won't need - everything is commented so you can be sure.
+- Go back to `profile.ps1` and remove the `attend` and `music` functions, as they are specific to me.
+Other than those two functions, skim the rest of the file and remove anything you know you won't need - everything is commented so you can be sure of what you're doing.
 - You can use the following aliases in your `C:\Users\[USERNAME]\.gitconfig` file if you want:
   ```
   [alias]